In this guide, we outline key information about sustainable transport.

 – Electric vehicle (note that some electric vehicle run on electricity supplied by mainly fossil fuels, and some run on electricity supplied by mainly renewable energy sources like solar and wind)

-– Cars that run on the latest generation of biofuels (that may have improvements on previous generations of biofuels)
+– Cars that run on fuel other than petroleum based fuel (gasoline or diesel for example), such as natural gas, ethanol, or the latest generation of biofuels (that may have improvements on previous generations of biofuels).

 If we take any one of the above cars, we can ask additional questions like:

-– If the car runs on electricity, what energy source does the electricity come from?
+– If the car runs fully on electricity, what energy source does the electricity come from?

 These points are all related to energy source, design, features, performance, effectiveness, efficiency (such as fuel efficiency), and generally how the vehicle works and functions.